iobroker-community-adapters/ioBroker.ical/README.md

 ### 1.7.5 (2020-11-08)
 * (Apollon77) Only handle events with a start date (Sentry IOBROKER-ICAL-1, IOBROKER-ICAL-2, IOBROKER-ICAL-4)
-* (JensMaus) Update dependencies, fix some more issues
+* (jens-maus) Update dependencies, fix some more issues

 ### 1.7.4 (2020-08-26)
 * (Apollon77) Fix multiple parsing